mohak300501/blazingfeathers/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Support

-If you encounter any issues or have questions:

-1. Check the Firebase and Google Drive setup
-2. Verify all environment variables are set correctly
-3. Check the browser console for errors
-4. Review the Netlify function logs
+For support, please open an issue on GitHub or contact the development team.

 ## Acknowledgments

+- Firebase for authentication and database
+- Google Drive API for file storage
-- Built with React and Firebase
+- Netlify for hosting and serverless functions
-- Styled with Tailwind CSS
+- Tailwind CSS for styling
-- Icons from Lucide React
+- Lucide React for icons
-- Deployed on Netlify